ETS-Android5/Software-Engineering-Project/README.md

 #### Unit Tests

 To run the unit tests, right click the file `AllTests.java` in the folder `src/test/java/comp3350/breadtunes/tests`.
-Then, click "Run AllTests.java".
+Then, click "Run AllTests".

 #### Integration Tests

-To run the integration tests... (will finish writing after we set up integration tests).
+To run the integration tests, right click the file `IntegrationTests.java` in the folder `src/test/java/comp3350/breadtunes/tests`.
+Then, click "Run IntegrationTests".

 #### System Tests